DCC (OTCMKTS:DCCPF) Sets New 12-Month Low at $75.65

-DCC plc (OTCMKTS:DCCPF) hit a new 52-week low during mid-day trading on Tuesday .
-The company traded as low as $75.65 and last traded at $75.65, with a volume of 0 shares trading hands.
+DCC plc (OTCMKTS:DCCPF)’s share price hit a new 52-week low on Monday .
+The company traded as low as $75.65 and last traded at $75.65, with a volume of 65 shares traded.
 The stock had previously closed at $75.65.

-A number of brokerages have recently issued reports on DCCPF.
-Credit Suisse Group reaffirmed an “outperform” rating on shares of DCC in a report on Thursday, September 23rd.
-JPMorgan Chase & Co. reaffirmed a “buy” rating on shares of DCC in a report on Wednesday, November 10th.
-Finally, Zacks Investment Research downgraded shares of DCC from a “hold” rating to a “sell” rating in a report on Tuesday, November 16th.
-Three equities research analysts have rated the stock with a sell rating and three have given a buy rating to the stock.
-Based on data from MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average target price of $95.00.
+A number of research analysts have recently issued reports on DCCPF shares.
+Zacks Investment Research downgraded DCC from a “hold” rating to a “sell” rating in a research note on Tuesday, November 16th.
+Credit Suisse Group reaffirmed an “outperform” rating on shares of DCC in a research report on Thursday, September 23rd.
+Finally, JPMorgan Chase & Co. reiterated a “buy” rating on shares of DCC in a research report on Wednesday, November 10th.
+Three research analysts have rated the stock with a sell rating and three have issued a buy rating to the company’s stock.
+According to MarketBeat, the stock currently has an average rating of “Hold” and a consensus price target of $95.00.

 DCC Plc provides international sales, marketing, and business support services.
 It operates through the following segments: DCC LPG, DCC Retail & Oil, DCC Healthcare, and DCC Technology.
 The DCC LPG segment operates a liquefied petroleum gas (LPG) sales and marketing business with operations in Europe, Asia, and the US with a developing business in the retailing of natural gas and electricity.